 Absolutely.
-We can introduce a mentor to your family online wherever you are based, and we’ve recently introduced London-based tutors to families as far away as Singapore and [a Pacific US location?].
+We can introduce a mentor to your family online wherever you are based, and we’ve recently introduced London-based tutors to families as far away as Singapore and Australia.
 Many mentors can also travel and stay residentially.

 Often the best solution is a combination.
 This allows the relationship between child and mentor to become longer term and more meaningful: a mentor might support your child in person when they’re in London or at school nearby.
 The relationship will continue online when you’re away.
 Then your mentor might occasionally join you for part of a holiday, whether that’s abroad or in the country.

 We often say there’s a lot more to getting an A than just knowing the content!
 And this is where an academic mentor comes in.
 They’re not teaching the content for a specific subject.
 Instead they look at everything else to make sure your child is happy, confident and firing on all cylinders.

 This includes helping with study skills (which can sometimes be overlooked at school) such as effective time management, revision techniques and wider reading required for University entrants.

 Academic mentors can work alongside a tutor.
 Equally, if you have a child who has no problem with the academic side but rather needs help managing all the competing demands being placed on their time, an academic mentor is probably all they need.

 Finally, an academic mentor can be a reassuring presence during times of change.
 If, for example, your son has just been accepted to Eton, he might want to speak to someone who’s been in the same house.
 The mentor can then visit them during their first half to check all is well, liaise with teachers and report back – giving you peace of mind your child is receiving all the support they need.